 JET Life in Beppu

-As of 2015, there are 7 JETs in Beppu: 3 Prefectural BOE ALT’s and 4 city BOE ALT’s.
-Prefectural BOE ALT’s will be provided with government subsidized teacher housing, while city ALT’s will be responsible for finding their own housing, which is considerably higher in rent.
+As of 2019, there are 10 JETs in Beppu: 3 Prefectural BOE ALT’s, 6 city BOE ALT’s and 1 CIR.
+Prefectural BOE ALT’s will be provided with government subsidized teacher housing, while city ALT’s and CIRs will be responsible for finding their own housing, which is considerably higher in rent.
 JET’s in the area generally use the local buses/trains or their bike to get around.
 Although one prefectural ALT is currently required to have a car to get to one of their schools located in the Usa region.

 Transportation within the city is not a problem.
 The JR line runs along the length of the east side and has three available stops in town.
 There is also an extensive bus network in the town and area, and additional routes that run to the airports in Oita and Fukuoka.
 Check hyperdia or bus navi oita for train and bus schedules.
 A bike can also be a good choice, especially since there is a fairly new bike trail linking Beppu to Oita City, but since Beppu is one big hill from east to west, be prepared to sweat.